Bobby Blake

-Bobby Blake (born Edgar Gaines; August 11, 1957) is a Baptist elder who acted in gay pornography until 2000.
+Bobby Blake (born Edgar Gaines; August 11, 1957) is a Baptist elder who acted in gay pornography until his retirement in 2000.

 Biography

 Blake appeared in over 100 releases.

 Bobby Blake was a long time partner with Flex-Deon Blake.
 Bobby actually referred Flex-Deon to the producer Edward James, and secured the introduction of Flex-Deon to the adult industry.
 Bobby Blake has told the story of their relationship in his book, My Life in Porn.